esakh24/Starve_free_reader_writer/README.md

 - **in** : protects the reader_in_counter variable against conflicting accesses.
 - **out** : protects the reader_out_counter variable against conflicting accesses.
-- **write_sem** : this semaphores is used by writers to indicate their presence in case of readers already reading the data in their critical section.
+- **write_sem** : this semaphore is used by writers to indicate their presence in case of readers already reading the data in their critical section.
 If there is a writer waiting, the last reader will signal this semaphore

 **SHARED VARIABLES**

-- **reader_in_counter** : counts the no of reader entered into the critical section till that time.
+- **reader_in_counter** : counts the no of readers which have entered into the critical section .
-- **reader_out_counter** : counts the no of readers left the critical section after reading.
+- **reader_out_counter** : counts the no of readers which have left the critical section after reading.
 - **writer_waiting** : Boolean variable to indicate whether writer is waiting in the queue for writing while some reader/readers are reading.

 **_EXPLANATON OF LOGIC:_**

 **Reader**

-- First it should acquire the `in` semaphore to increment the `reader_in_counter` and releases the `in` semaphore.
+- First it should acquire the `in` semaphore to increment the `reader_in_counter` and then releases it.
 - And then it can read the data.
 After reading, to exit, it must call upon the `out` semaphore to increment the `reader_out_counter`.
 - Also, if it is the last reader reading in the CS and a writer is already waiting it will signal the `write_sem` semaphore so that the writer can start its work.